Idan Ofer: Controversies

 Ofer was criticized in Israel for pollution from his chemical factories, and for his lavish lifestyle.

 In 2014, an Israeli TV show raised questions about the possible engagement of services from an intelligence firm in one of Ofer's companies.
 However, the show could not conclusively prove these claims.

 In 2023, the Ministry of Environmental Protection published its 2021 report on organizations considered as high risk.
-After Ofer sold his Oil Refineries shares, he's now associated with one company featured on the list.
+After Ofer sold his Oil Refineries shares, he is now associated with one company featured on the list.